sbingler/schemeful-same-site/README.md

 * kaustubhag@chromium.org

 ## Introduction
 The [SameSite](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-05#section-8.8) cookie attribute is designed to defend against CSRF attacks but currently does not take the scheme of the site into account.
 This was [originally to assist sites during their transition to https](https://github.com/w3c/webappsec-fetch-metadata/issues/34#issuecomment-527338651), however it results in the secure and insecure versions of the same host being considered same-site.
-A network attacker could thus impersonate http://site.example and use it to bypass SameSite protections on https://site.example.
+A network attacker could thus impersonate http://site.example and use it to bypass `SameSite` protections on https://site.example.
 Between this security flaw and [HTTPS usage markedly increasing](https://transparencyreport.google.com/https/overview), we believe it is time to change this definition.

 The web ecosystem is already moving in this direction with the [HTML spec](https://html.spec.whatwg.org/multipage/origin.html#same-site) having been updated with the new definition of same site and the in-progress W3C PING [Privacy Threat Model](https://w3cping.github.io/privacy-threat-model/#terminology) utilizing it.

+### Example Attacks and Mitigations
+Below are two scenerios: the first one illustrates how the `SameSite` cookie attribute (specifically `Strict` in this example) can protect against CSRF, the second illustrates how "Schemeful Same-Site" enhances that protection.
+#### A Cross-Domain CSRF Attack
+An attacker sends you an email claiming you've won a sweepstakes.
+All you need to do if visit a website and click a button.
+You decide this feels legitimate and go visit the site https://mega-sweepstakes.example.
+The site has a big attractive button urging you to click it but, unbeknownst to you, the button doesn't claim your prize.
+Instead it links to your bank along with a query parameter telling your bank to transfer your money to the attacker's account: https://bank.example/transfer/custom?from=checking&to=evil-inc-slush-fund&amt=1000.

+If your bank's cookies don't have the `SameSite=Strict` attribute then clicking that link will cause your browser to navigate to your bank's site, send along your login cookies, and cause you to be $1000 poorer.

+If your bank's cookies **do** have the `SameSite=Strict` attribute then clicking that link will **not** cause your browser to send along your login cookies, because mega-sweepstakes.example isn't the same site as bank.example, and your checking account is safe.

+#### A Same-Domain CSRF Attack
+But what if the attacker is Man-in-the-middling your connection?
+If you decide to visit http://bank.example the attacker could modify every link to instead be https://bank.example/transfer/custom?from=checking&to=evil-inc-slush-fund&amt=1000.
+Even `SameSite=Strict` wouldn't protect you as bank.example and bank.example are same-site.

+Enter "Schemeful Same-Site", by considering both the scheme and the registrable domain we can see that http://bank.example and https://bank.example are not the same and hence are not same-site.
+This means that the browser will not send `SameSite=Strict` cookies.

 ## Proposal
-Modify SameSite’s implementation in the user agent to consider origins with different schemes as cross-site.
+Modify same-site's implementation in the user agent to consider origins with different schemes as cross-site.
 Thus https://site.example and http://site.example would now be considered cross-site.

 [Incrementally Better Cookies](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01) has been updated to reflect this proposal.